Self-care

 What exactly does quality of life mean anyway?

-Does quality of life simply mean you experience more happiness than disappointment or is there more to it than that?
+Does quality of life mean you experience more happiness than disappointment, or is there more to it than that?

 The World Health Organization (WHO) definition of quality of life is: “an individual’s perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards, and concerns” (who.int, n.d.).
-Since the WHO’s definition is used in many public and global health research studies it’s an important benchmark.
-Essentially the WHO’s definition states that quality of life is a subjective measure of an individual’s well-being.
-This point is debated – some researchers state that quality of life must involve objective along with subjective measures (Karimi & Brazier, 2016).
+Since the WHO’s definition is used in many public and global health research studies, it’s an important benchmark.
+Essentially, the WHO’s definition states that quality of life is a subjective measure of an individual’s well-being.
+This point is debated – some researchers state that quality of life must involve objective and subjective measures.

-This article focuses predominantly on how the quality of life is relevant to you and your well-being.
+This article focuses on how the quality of life is relevant to you and your well-being.

 Tips for Improving Your Quality of Life

 Which domain catches your attention?
-Is this the area that you want to improve for a great quality of life or do you feel confident and satisfied with it?
-Don’t worry too much about the names of the domains, what’s important is to take a step back and neutrally assess each one.
+Is this the area you want to improve for an excellent quality of life, or do you feel confident and satisfied?
+Don’t worry too much about the names of the domains.
+What’s important is to take a step back and neutrally assess each one.

-Below are some examples and questions, based on some of the WHO’s domains which are directly related to your relationship with yourself – physical, psychological, social relationships and spirituality.
+Below are some examples and questions based on some of the WHO’s domains directly related to your relationship with yourself – physical, psychological, social, and spiritual.
 I hope these questions get you thinking about how you would like to enhance your quality of life.

 Physical

-This domain takes into account, health, illness, physical limitations as well as possibilities for improving your relationship with your body.
+This domain considers health, illness, physical limitations, and possibilities for improving your relationship with your body.

-• Does your physical health add to or detracting from your quality of life?
+• Does your physical health add to or detract from your quality of life?

 • Do your food choices affect your mood and energy levels?